Workshop identifies initial areas of concern, interest as stakeholders begin blueprint process

 Gaviota coast workshop participants packed the Goleta Union School District board room Thursday to provide input on the area’s future.
 (Lara Cooper / Noozhawk photo)

-“Most people don’t want to see more of that in the future,” Feek sa
+“Most people don’t want to see more of that in the future,” Feek said.

 “It’s been expanded before and people don’t want to see it expanded again,” he said.
 “They’d like to see it in some other area of the county, instead of the Gaviota coast.”